ihbrune/Anti-DoS-Valve/README.md

 Also a simulation option in the form of Google Drive Sheet is provided.
 The status of the valve can be monitored and the configuration can be changed via JMX.

+Then there is a Dockerfile for running the valve with minimal setup.

 # Which version of Tomcat

-The valve is build against Tomcat 9.0 libraries.
-It has been tested in Tomcat 9.0, 8.0 and 7.0.
+Since version 1.3 the valve is build against Tomcat 10.0 libraries.
+This means it makes use of the <strong>jakarta.servlet.\*</strong> packages.
+Previous versions of the valve have been tested in Tomcat 9.0, 8.0 and 7.0 and used the <strong>javax.servlet.\*</strong> packages.

 # Implementation of dynamic access rate limiting